Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 **Bug fixes**:

 * The image import/crop feature for environments, API services, and catalog items is not a blocking action
-* API Service creator detail link is broken for service account
+* API service creator detail link is broken for service account
 * The Central CLI instructions after an agent installation are not clear
 * Consumer is unable to consume v7 discovered APIs from Amplify Central WebUI
 * V7 Traceability Agent Linux service mode broken